maread99/beanahead/README.md

     inject              inject new transactions.
 ```

-> :information_source: Wherever this README shows the return from a `--help` option, only an abridged version of the return is actually shown.
+> :information_source: Wherever this README shows the output from a `--help` option, only an abridged version of the output is shown.
 Run the command at the command line for the full help, e.g. `beanahead --help`.
-For subcommands this help will include the documentation of the underlying function.
+For subcommands the help includes the documentation of the underlying function.

 # Using beanahead